 The Anatomy of Hair

-Each one of your hairs, or each “hair shaft,” in scientifically accurate speak, is made in a hair follicle that lives within the dermis (a layer of skin).
+Each one of your hairs, or each “hair shaft,” is made in a hair follicle that lives within the dermis (a layer of skin).
 You can think of a hair follicle as kind of like a womb where all the action happens in creating hair.
 The hair root — located in the bottom of the hair follicle — is what anchors the hair shaft into the skin.
 The arrector pili, a small muscle that is attached to the hair root, contracts when you get cold; it's these tiny little muscles that give you goosebumps.

 A Hair Is Born